ashleytqy/nonsense/README.md

 # What?
-This is an RPC service that simulates a debate using RPCs.
+**Nonsense** is an RPC service that simulates a debate using RPCs.
 There's a simple command line tool that wraps an RPC client that makes calls to the service.

-Also, the RPC service will make calls to an external RPC service that will help it construct evasive answers to debate questions.
+**Nonsense** also makes calls to an external RPC service that will help it construct evasive answers to debate questions.
 The external service is configured to run on the IP address `23.236.49.28` on port `50051`.

 Clearer instructions here: https://docs.google.com/document/d/1r-T7DBCCh9dxpMCO05azCOXkj90Z9__wz87awK2Fsh4/edit?usp=sharing